urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 From now on, background apps should work normally and use the standard Android battery optimizations.

-Still 3rd party alarm clock will be broken and we do not have any solution for this at the moment.
+till 3rd party alarm clock will be broken and we ~~do not have any solution for this at the moment~~ UPDATE: in our preliminary tests it seems that force stopping or uninstalling the **Power saver** app also fixes alarms and starting of foreground services.
 Also scheduling tasks in the background for a particular time won't work.

 Alternative solution for tech-savvy users: